EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

 \subsection{EasyScaleThread}

-To process multiple training workers under resource constraints, we introduce \ourth{} as a key abstraction in our system. \ourth{} is inspired by the classical \textit{threading} concept in operating systems and the ``single program multiple data'' (SPMD) model adopted commonly in deep learning~\cite{barham2022pathways}, to capture the deep learning training procedure and decouple it from hardware resources.
-As shown in Figure~\ref{fig:overview}c, each GPU is launched with a \oursys{} PyTorch worker.
-The execution of original training workers are treated as the execution of \ourth{}s (EST), which can be allocated to a PyTorch worker process dynamically.
-In a worker, multiple \ourth{}s take turns to occupy the GPU for computation (\ie, model forward-backward).
-Using a white-box approach, \oursys{} hooks the key steps of model training, such as data loading, model backward (\ie, \texttt{loss.backward} in PyTorch), and model update (\ie{}, \texttt{optimizer.step} in PyTorch) through user annotations, therefore to perform accuracy-consistent context switch at mini-batch boundaries.
-The user-defined model training semantics, including model structure, data augmentation, batch size, optimizations, \etc, are retained as usual.
-As for programming, users consider the number of total logical training workers to decide the hyperparameters (\eg, global batch size and learning rate), which is same as their experiences using fixed GPUs but automatically benefits from the elasticity provided by \oursys{}.
+We introduce \ourth{} (EST) as a key abstraction in \oursys{}.
+EST is inspired by the classical \textit{thread} concept in operating systems and the ``single program multiple data'' (SPMD) model adopted commonly in DL~\cite{barham2022pathways}, which can separate the training procedure from underlying resource allocation, and is flexible to enable resource sharing through context switching.
+As shown in Figure~\ref{fig:overview}(c), each \oursys{} worker is launched on one GPU.
+The execution of original DDP training workers (\eg, PyTorch workers) is treated as that of ESTs, and any EST (\ie, a thread) can be dynamically allocated to a \oursys{} worker (\ie, a process) during training.
+In a \oursys{} worker, multiple ESTs take turns to occupy the GPU for training (\eg, model forward and backward passes) in the time-slicing manner. \oursys{} hooks the key steps of model training, such as data loading, model backward, and model updating through users' annotations, therefore ESTs can perform efficient context switching at mini-batch boundaries.
+The user-defined model training semantics, including model structure, data augmentation, batch size, \etc, remain as usual.
+Under the EST abstraction, users only need to consider the number of logical training workers for tuning the hyper-parameters (\eg, batch size and learning rate), which is the same as their experiences of using DDP on a fixed number of GPUs.
+However, with EST they can benefit from elastic training automatically without concerns about inconsistent accuracy.